-- 7. Use a P-20 pipette to add 2 μ L of template DNA to each corresponding PCR tube above.
+- 7. Use a P-20 pipette to add 2 μ L of template DNA to each corresponding Arthropod PCR tube above.
 It is critical that you change tips between each tube. - 8.
 Set aside the PCR tubes for now.
 Place the template DNA tubes back into storage.
+You will need these again for the Wolbachia PCR.